 We can find out how long a battery will last at any given amperage by using Peukert’s Law.
 Peukert was a German scientist who came up with a mathematical formula to tell how long a battery will last when discharged at any given amperage.

-His formula uses an exponent that tells us how efficient a type of battery is during discharge.
+His formula uses an constant that tells us how efficient a type of battery is during discharge.
 A number close to 1 is very efficient.
 Higher numbers are less efficient.
-The chart below shows the Peukert exponent for different types of deep cycle batteries.
+The chart below shows the Peukert constant for different types of deep cycle batteries.
 As you can see, AGM batteries are the most efficient types of deep cycle batteries.
-However, in the example below I use the Peukert exponent for an average flooded battery.
+However, in the example below I use the Peukert constant for an average flooded battery.
 To find out how long a more efficient battery will last just change the Peukert exponent.

 |1.05 – 1.15||1.10 – 1.25||1.20 – 1.60|